Advanced Braking for Electric Skateboards

 A skateboard brake that improves safety by providing a more effective way to slow down and stop skateboard.
 The brake is pear-shaped and attaches to the rear of the skateboard.
 It can be deployed by the rider to engage with the ground and create friction for braking.

-8. Skateboard with Handle and Brake System for Improved Stability and Control
+20. Skateboard with Integrated Handle and Brake System Attached to Truck Hanger

 Young Jin Choi, 2018